 I never knew that there were places I have yet to visit in downtown Chicago.
-I have been to downtown more times than I can remember and I feel that I’m relatively aware of my whereabouts.
+I have been to downtown more times than I can remember and I feel that I am relatively aware of my whereabouts.
 This project made me realize there is a lot to experience in this magnificent city and so much to learn despite residing here for last ten years.
-Its a shame to admit that I never really payed attention to sculptures such as: Chicago Bronze Cow, Miro’s Statue, or even The Flamingo.
+It is a shame to admit that I never really payed attention to sculptures such as: Chicago Bronze Cow, Miro’s Statue, or even The Flamingo.
 I had driven past these structures thousands of times; however, I missed the details these monuments had to offer.
 I now actually know the names of these monuments.
 I gathered some knowledge and history about the structures I took pictures in front of.
 My time was very well spent at these places and I appreciate these monuments for their unique quality and characteristics.

 Visiting the Cloud Gate “The Bean” in Millennium Park, Chicago for two minutes.